Tacoma, WA (TAC)

 Under the Point Defiance Bypass Project, passenger trains will be rerouted away from the shore of Puget Sound to an existing inland rail line with less freight traffic; as a result, the Amtrak station will move a few blocks southwest to the historic, mixed-use Freighthouse Square in the Dome District.
-By rerouting passenger trains, Washington State Department of Transportation planners believe the Amtrak Cascades service will become more reliable, and time will also be shaved from the current schedule.
-After the completion of other capital rail projects, two additional daily, round-trip Amtrak Cascades trains could be added to the schedule.
+By rerouting passenger trains, the Amtrak Cascades service will become more reliable, and the overall trip time will be faster.

-Construction on the Point Defiance Bypass Project commenced in late 2014, and work on the new station should begin in 2016.
-Both projects will be completed by 2017.
-Passengers will enjoy a light-filled space accented with wooden columns and terrazzo flooring.
+Construction on the Point Defiance Bypass Project commenced in late 2014, and work on the new station began in 2016.
+Both projects were completed by late 2017.
+When the new train station is put into service in 2018, customers will enjoy a light-filled space accented with wood columns and terrazzo flooring.
 An arcade will connect to the rest of popular Freighthouse Square, and a glass canopy will run along the length of the station.
-The American Recovery and Reinvestment Act of 2009 provided $89.1 million for the bypass and station work.
+The American Recovery and Reinvestment Act of 2009 provided funding for the bypass and station work.

 Tacoma was chosen in 1873 to be the western terminus of the northern route of the Transcontinental Railroad by the Northern Pacific Company.
 The first passenger rail station was built ten years later and moved to the site of the present Union Station in 1892.
 Then, in 1906, the firm of Reed and Stem, which also built the Seattle station, designed a new station more befitting Tacoma’s image as a prosperous and thriving metropolis.
 Construction began in 1909 and finished two years later.